Path (computing): In Unix

 Most Unix-like systems use a similar syntax.
 POSIX allows treating a path beginning with two slashes in an implementation-defined manner, though in other cases systems must treat consecutive slashes as one.

 Many applications on Unix-like systems (for example, scp, rcp, and rsync) use resource definitions such as hostname:/directorypath/resource, or URI schemes with the service name (here 'smb'), like smb://hostname/directorypath/resource.

 In macOS

 When macOS was being developed, it inherited some pathname choices from Classic Mac OS and the Unix-like NeXTSTEP.
 The classic Mac OS uses a : while Unix and Unix-like systems use a / as the path delimiter.
-As a solution, to preserve compatibility for software and familiarity for users, and to allow disk file systems to be used both by the classic Mac OS and macOS, some portions of macOS convert between colons and slashes in pathnames; for example, the HFS+ file system, from the classic Mac OS, converts colons in file names to slashes and, when reading a directory, converts slashes in filenames to colons, as and the Carbon toolkit converts colons in pathnames to slashes and slashes in path names to colons, and converts them back when providing filenames and pathnames to the caller.
+As a solution, to preserve compatibility for software and familiarity for users, and to allow disk file systems to be used both by the classic Mac OS and macOS, some portions of macOS convert between colons and slashes in pathnames; for example, the HFS+ file system, from the classic Mac OS, converts colons in file names to slashes and, when reading a directory, converts slashes in filenames to colons, and the Carbon toolkit converts colons in pathnames to slashes and slashes in path names to colons, and converts them back when providing filenames and pathnames to the caller.